krisjpi/NodeOps-QA-Documentation-Assignment/SafeSend Documentation Assignment (Final).md

 <br>

 **2. Select Token and enter recipient address details.** <br>
-	- Supported tokens include NODE, WETH, USDT, and USDC.
+	- Supported tokens include NODE, WETH, USDT, and USDC. <br>
     - Please ensure recipient address is entered correctly!

 **3. Approve Token Transfer** <br>
 	- A new window will load with the entered transaction details.
 Click "Approve" to prompt an approval request in your wallet.
 SafeSend requests approval for the exact token amount - no infinite approvals here!
-Exact approvals prevent unauthorized transfers and risks of later lost funds due to infinite approvals.
+Exact approvals prevent unauthorized transfers and risks of later lost funds due to infinite approvals. <br>
 	-Once the approval is confirmed, SafeSend will show a "Start Test Tx" button.
 This will push the amount you specified in your test transaction field to the recipient address.

 **4. Telegram Confirmation** (***Is this implemented yet?***) <br>